chicio/chicio.github.io/_posts/2018-09-09-ios-notification-content-extensions.md

 }
 ```

-Now to test our controller, we can create a local notification.
-We will use some data taken from the nasa photo
+Now to test our controller and our new notification UI, we can create a local notification.
+We will use some data taken
-journal.
+from the nasa photo journal.
 We will create a `NasaLocalNotificationBuilder` that contains all the notification creation logic.
 This is
 the final result.

 ```swift